 Group G: Cross-Listed

 This course investigates how film aesthetics relate to the most profound socio-historical problems of Japanese modernity.
-It also considers the ways various filmmakers employ cinematic form to engage the social problems of their moment.
-Part I focuses on the 1890s - 1950s.
+It also considers how various film makers employ cinematic form to engage the social problems of their moment.
+Part II focuses on the 1960s - present.

 Distribution Requirements: Humanities